For Chinese real estate developers, Hong Kong is becoming Shenzhen's backyard | ExBulletin

 According to real estate agent Midland, mainland China bought 40% more residential properties in Hong Kong in the first two months of 2021 than a year ago, fueled by optimism about the border reopening as the COVID-19 crisis abates.

-The percentage of buyers of new homes in Hong Kong on the mainland hit a low in the second quarter of last year at 8.7% of transaction volumes and fell to 11% in the first quarter of this year.
+The percentage of mainland Hong Kong new home buyers hit a low in the second quarter of last year at 8.7% of transaction volumes and rose to 11% in the first quarter of this year.

 More than 80% of their purchases in 2021 were valued at more than HK $ 50 million ($ 6.4 million), Midland said.

 “Chinese developers are optimistic about the Hong Kong real estate market,” said Sammy Po, residential CEO of Midland HK.
-“The northern districts are one of the areas in which Chinese investors are buying.”
+“The northern districts are one of the areas in which Chinese investors buy.”

-Tuen Mun and Yuen Long have seen numerous anti-government and anti-China protests in 2019.
+Tuen Mun and Yuen Long saw numerous anti-government and anti-China protests in 2019.
 Protests are unlikely to resume, but tensions persist as some longtime residents believe wealthy newcomers are disrupting their way of life.

-“Tuen Mun has higher prices for consumer goods than the city center, that’s abnormal,” said Wong, 50, who only gave his last name because of sensitivity.
+“Tuen Mun has higher prices for consumer goods than the city center, it’s abnormal,” said Wong, 50, who only gave her last name because of sensitivity.

-(Additional reporting by Sharon Tam; Editing by Marius Zaharia and Sam Holmes)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online